grafana/beyla/docs/sources/setup/kubernetes.md

 The following example instruments the `goblog` pod by attaching Beyla as a container (image available at `grafana/beyla:latest`).
-The auto-instrumentation tool is configured to forward metrics and traces to a Grafana Agent, which is accessible behind the `grafana-agent` service in the same namespace:
+The auto-instrumentation tool is configured to forward metrics and traces to Grafana Alloy, which is accessible behind the `grafana-alloy` service in the same namespace:

 ```yaml
 apiVersion: apps/v1